-The Company has received support from the EU Structural funds under the Lithuanian Rural Development Programme for 2004-2006 and from the National Settlement Agency under the Ministry of Agriculture for Rural Development Programme for 2007-2013.
+The Group has received support from the EU Structural funds under the Lithuanian Rural Development Programme for 2004-2006 and 2007-2013 from the National Settlement Agency under the Ministry of Agriculture.
 The support was received for acquisition of property, plant and equipment.
-The projects have been completed.
 The support is amortised in proportion to depreciation of the assets concerned.